 All cultures have their unique seasonal events.
 Japan is no exception.
 They love to celebrate each individual season.
 Autumn in Japan, with relatively pleasant weather after the severe summer heat, offers different activities and events; colorful trees flourish everywhere, as do festive Halloween parties, and special food dishes are offered up for the season.
-In Japan, the autumn seasons flows from September to November.
+In Japan, the autumn season flows from September to November.
 If you visit Japan in autumn, you can check these ideas below for some fun activities to enrich your travel experience.

-Picnic at the park
+1. Picnic at the park to enjoy autumn foliage

 Relaxing at a park in autumn is such a lovely experience, as the weather is generally comfortable outside.
 Almost all parks in Japan have some autumn leaves turning bright red, orange, and yellow.
 Most of the Japanese historical sites include a garden area where visitors can enjoy the autumn foliage.
 But it’s great fun sometimes just to go out to a neighborhood park and relax on the grass.
 These parks are popular and usually have vendors offering seasonal foods.
 You can easily grab a basket and enjoy your next meal at one of your favorite picnic spots.

 If you are around Tokyo, you can try Yoyogi Park or Shinjuku-Goen Park, and in either case, you’ll soon forget you are in a huge downtown.
 If you don’t want to prepare the food for the day, just stop by one of the many local convenience stores, where you can find shelves lined with everything from nuts to elaborate lunch boxes.
 It is also fun to take a look at some cute small cafes which offer you some fresh coffee and sandwich or light meal to take out.